It’s always a great time to talk about resume rules that you may not know about…

 Previously, readers talked about whether or not they apply to jobs when they don’t meet all the requirements (also see our imposter syndrome post), and a few years ago Kat answered a reader email about unusual ways to get your resume noticed.

-Here are six resume rules for 2017 that you may not have heard:
+Here are six resume rules that you may not have heard:

 1. Know that the “one page” limit no longer applies.
 Depending on your career and circumstances, it’s OK if your resume goes beyond a page.
 To figure out whether to make your resume one, two, or even three pages, check out these guidelines from Monster.
 No matter what, though, keep it concise — and make 100% sure there are no typos!

 2. Tailor your resume to each position and company; don’t keep sending every employer exactly the same one.
 Use the words and phrases from the job description in each resume, especially because it’s more likely to be read by a computer first than by a human.

 3. Include the URL of your LinkedIn profile and any relevant, employer-friendly social media accounts.
 (After all, the company is going to google you anyway!)
 If you have a portfolio website, include that too.
 By the way, if your LinkedIn URL looks something like this: linkedin.com/in/jane-smith-5cu95802, create a custom URL for your public profile (e.g., linkedin.com/in/janesmith) by updating your public profile settings.

 4. Include a summary or “personal branding statement” rather than an objective, which has fallen out of favor over the years.
 Here are some examples from the web:

 - “corporate troubleshooter regularly assigned to the most challenging initiatives” (source)